Why Aren't Power Lines Underground: Here's What To Know

 Countries with underground power lines include Germany and the Netherlands.
 It is significant that these countries do not experience the same risk of power outages and electricity-related injuries and death due to power line dangers that countries such as the U.S. with above-ground power lines do.

-Questioning why they aren’t buried below ground
+Questioning why power lines aren’t buried underground

 Many of the legal experts I work with in electrocution lawsuits will examine a given case from a number of different angles and perspectives.
 Some of these experts look at electrocution lawsuits caused by above ground power lines as akin to product-liability defective-design cases and ask the same question that so many people who inspect and maintain power lines will ask: